rabina48/Mini-OS-Simulator-Project-/README.md

 ---

-## OS Concepts Implemented (Syllabus-Based) Can choose the Topic of the project as an example:
+## 🧠 OS Concepts (Syllabus-Based)

+The topic of the Mini OS Simulator project can be chosen from any of the core Operating System concepts covered in the syllabus.
+Students are free to **choose any one topic as the main project focus** or combine multiple OS concepts to build a more comprehensive Mini OS Simulator.

+Example topics include:

 ### 1. Process Management & CPU Scheduling
 Algorithms Like: